Samsung QLED competitor: Hisense ULED XD offers brightness and super contrast

 If Samsung's relative silence on 2019 QLED screens has you down, don't worry – Hisense has a couple of high-powered Quantum Dot TVs with some new tech that could rival what the South Korean manufacturer is doing.

-The flagship TV in Hisense's 2019 range is the Hisense 75U9F - a 75-inch Quantum Dot screen with Android TV, 1,000 local dimming zones and a peak brightness of 2,200 nits.
+While Hisense hasn't yet announced any TVs that use ULED XD, its 2019 flagship TV is no slouch in the performance department: The Hisense 75U9F is a 75-inch Quantum Dot screen with Android TV, 1,000 local dimming zones and a peak brightness of 2,200 nits.
 That puts the U9F on par with Samsung's Q9FN QLED that it debuted in 2018 and became one of the best TVs of last year.

 - Check out all of TechRadar's CES 2019 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.